-That means with managed VoIP services, a third-party provider offers all the equipment, operations facilities and technical expertise needed for a company to gain the benefits of an IP-enabled phone system.
+That means with managed VoIP services, a third-party provider offers all the equipment, operations facilities, and technical expertise needed for a company to gain the benefits of an IP-enabled phone system.
 With hosted VoIP option, you gain access to the latest technologies and features while paying a lower fee per month for each phone that includes the phone features that normally are associated with a PBX system.

 Location and regulatory Issues

-Location affects in terms of regulatory issues and call latency.
+Location affects in terms of regulatory issues and calls latency.
 For example, European Union requires that data be hosted within Europe due to data protection issues.
 If switching fabric located at a long geographical distance, it can potentially affect call latency.

 It is a good question to ask from your prospective VoIP provider that what codec is being used for call traffic?
-The G711 is better codec than G729 in terms of call quality.
+The G711 is a better codec than G729 in terms of call quality.
 However, it requires more bandwidth because it is uncompressed.

-If you rely heavily on faxing, then you must choose your prospective VoIP provider that suit your faxing needs.
+If you rely heavily on faxing, then you must choose your prospective VoIP provider that suits your faxing needs.
 It should provide support for appropriate codecs such as T.38/T.30 that allow faxing capabilities.
 Some providers offer solutions that include faxing via email and email to fax.

-A good VoIP provider offers many important features such as lower costs, mobility, ease of deployment, flexibility and scalability.
+A good VoIP provider offers many important features such as lower costs, mobility, ease of deployment, flexibility, and scalability.